Playerz21/Game-Jam/README.md

 You are the only tiger left in the entire world.
 Hunters and other obstacles are coming your way.
 Can you overcome these obstacles and reach safety?

-#Note:
-You can also run the game using the main.exe file in the src folder